FStiffler/Pong-Game/README.md

  **3. Start game**

- Move to subdirectory `pong_game` and use the following command:
+ Move to subdirectory `pong_game` and use the following terminal command:

  ```
  python pong_game.py